Iron John: Related tales

 A more widespread variant, found in Europe, Asia, and Africa, opens with the prince for some reason being the servant of an evil being, where he gains the same gifts, and the tale proceeds as in this variant; one such tale is The Magician's Horse.
-Native American variants of this type were assumed by Stith Thompson to have originated from French-Canadian sources.
 These tales are classified in the Aarne-Thompson-Uther Index as ATU 314, "The Goldener": a youth with golden hair works as the king's gardener.
+In this regard, Germanist Günter Dammann, in Enzyklopädie des Märchens, suggested that tale type ATU 502 should be treated as an introductory episode, since both types (ATU 502 and ATU 314) "largely" have the same narrative sequence.
+Also, he noted that the type was marked by the release of the wild man prisoner by the hero.
+Similarly, German scholar Hans-Jörg Uther noted that type ATU 502 is "often" the first part to ATU 314, "Goldener".

 Another closely related tale is the former tale type AT 532, "I Don't Know" or Neznaiko (a sapient horse instructs the hero to play dumb).
 The former type happens in Hungarian tale Nemtutka and Russian tale Story of Ivan, the Peasant's Son.

 These three tale types (ATU 502, ATU 314 and AaTh 532), which refer to a male protagonist expelled from home, are said to be "widespread in Europe".